-The St. Vincent and Grenadines Association of Toronto began operating on December 1, 1968 and therefore will celebrate its 50th anniversary in 2018.
+The St. Vincent and Grenadines Association of Toronto began operating on December 1, 1968 and therefore will celebrate its 50th anniversary throughout 2019.
 A committee has been put together to make plans for the celebrations.
-If you have any ideas of what you feel the Association can include please contact any member of the board of directors or send an email to firstname.lastname@example.org.
+To start off a series of events, a church service is scheduled for April 28th at 4:00 p.m. at the Wesley Free Methodist Church at 2385 Warden Avenue.
+If you have any ideas of what you feel the Association can include please contact any member of the board of directors or send an email to email@example.com.

 SVGAT Scholarship Program

 b) SVGAT Scholarship Program The St. Vincent and Grenadines Association of Toronto Inc. will present two bursaries of $1,000.00 each for the 2018-2019 Scholarship Program for students of SVG heritage.
 Applications are due by August 31, 2018.
 Please check on the Website front page under "Scholarships/Grants" for further information including the application form.

 Students who are of Caribbean descent and attending college or university in Canada also have the opportunity to apply for bursaries provided by the Council of Caribbean Associations – Canada.
 Information about this program is also found on the home page under "Scholarships/Grants".
 Applications are due by August 31, 2018.